This article seeks to enlighten you on why your resume hasn’t landed you an interview based on the Applicant Tracking System Software (ATS) standard.

 5. Not a match for the job

-You were screened out by an automatic system or a hiring manager because the language in your resume didn’t match the wants listed within the job posting.
-It’s important to take the time to highlight the skills that qualify you for the position on your resume.
-Companies are too busy to require the time to work out whether someone may be a strong applicant.
-They are trying to find you to point out to them why you’re qualified.
+If your resume is yet to land you an interview, it may also be because you were screened out by an automatic system or a hiring manager due to the language in your resume didn’t match the requirements listed within the job posting.
+It’s important to take time to highlight the skills that qualify you for the position on your resume.

-You didn’t supply all the knowledge requested or follow the directions for the appliance.
+Your inability to follow instructions as requested or follow the directions for the appliance can prevent you from getting a feedback for interview.
 An easy way for employers to narrow the applicant pool is to eliminate the candidates who didn’t provide the requested information.
 If you couldn’t follow instructions once you applied, the employer may doubt that you simply would be ready to follow instructions if you were hired.
 Make sure you’ve covered all the bases, especially once you apply online for employment.

 Your resume and cover letter don’t reveal your accomplishments and don’t show how you have impacted the bottom line with prior employers.
 Using numbers to quantify your achievements is an excellent way to impress an employer.